• NYYJI NYYJI

 [email protected]

 Alysha May (she/her/hers) is the Project Manager for the NYS Youth Justice Institute.
-She has been involved in several research projects including literature reviews about electronic monitoring, and youth with sexual behavior problems, and process evaluations of prevention/intervention programs with the Institute.
+She has been involved in several research projects, including literature reviews about electronic monitoring, youth with sexual behavior problems, and process evaluations of prevention/intervention programs with the Institute.
 Her dissertation focused on the impacts of school-police partnerships, including their efficacy and collateral consequences.
 Her broader research interests include program evaluation, longitudinal research, and the intersection of child welfare and juvenile justice systems.
 She received her PhD and MA in Criminal Justice at the School of Criminal Justice at UAlbany and her BA in Criminal Justice at Iona University.

 Sasha Boroda, YJI Instructional Support Assistant